-We may create anonymous data from your personal data and other individuals whose personal data we collect.
-We make personal data into anonymous data by excluding information that makes the data personally identifiable to you, and use that anonymous data for our lawful business purposes.
+We may create anonymous, deidentified, or aggregate data from your personal data and other individuals whose personal data we collect.
+We make personal data into anonymous, deidentified, or aggregate data by excluding information that makes the data personally identifiable to you, and use that anonymous data for our lawful business purposes.

 We may disclose your personal data to our subsidiaries and corporate affiliates for purposes consistent with this Privacy Notice.

 We may employ third party companies and individuals to administer and provide services on our behalf (such as companies that provide customer support, companies that we engage to host, manage, maintain, and develop our website, mobile applications, and IT systems, and companies that help us process payments).
-These third parties may use your information only as directed by Fiserv and in a manner consistent with this Privacy Notice, and are prohibited from using or disclosing your information for any other purpose.
+These third parties may use your information for the purposes set out in the section entitled “How we use your personal data” but only as directed by Fiserv and in a manner consistent with this Privacy Notice, and are prohibited from using or disclosing your information for any other purpose.

-Fiserv shares personal data with credit reference, fraud protection, risk management, and identity verification agencies to help guard against, detect, and respond to fraud or money laundering, and/or manage our or our clients’ risk, and ensure we comply with contractual, legal, or regulatory requirements.
+Fiserv discloses personal data with credit reference, fraud protection, risk management, and identity verification agencies to help guard against, detect, and respond to fraud or money laundering, and/or manage our or our clients’ risk, as in accordance with law, and to ensure we comply with contractual, legal, or regulatory requirements.